paulhager/MMCL-Tabular-Imaging/README.md

 ### Arguments - Command Line

 If pretraining, pass `pretrain=True` and `datatype={imaging|multimodal|tabular}` for the desired pretraining type. `multimodal` uses our strategy from the paper, `tabular` uses SCARF, and `imaging` can be specified with the `loss` argument.
-Default is SimCLR, other options are byol, simsiam, swav, and barlowtwins.
+Default is SimCLR, other options are byol, simsiam, and barlowtwins.

 If you do not pass `pretrain=True`, the model will train fully supervised with the data modality specified in `datatype`, either `tabular` or `imaging`.